enkaito/touying/src/utils.typ

   }

   let to-display = layout(layout-size => {
-    context {
     let body-size = measure(body)
     let bounding-width = calc.min(body-size.width, layout-size.width)
     let wrapped-body-size = measure(box(body, width: bounding-width))
     let named = cover-args.named()
     if "width" not in named {
       named.insert("width", wrapped-body-size.width)
     }
     if "height" not in named {
       named.insert("height", wrapped-body-size.height)
     }
     if "outset" not in named {
       // This outset covers the tops of tall letters and the bottoms of letters with
       // descenders.
 Alternatively, we could use
       // `set text(top-edge: "bounds", bottom-edge: "bounds")` to get the same effect,
       // but this changes text alignment and also misaligns bullets in enums/lists.
       // In contrast, `outset` preserves spacing and alignment at the cost of adding
       // a slight, visible border when the covered object is right next to the edge
       // of a color change.
+      let margin-top = measure(text(body, top-edge: "bounds")).height - wrapped-body-size.height
+      let margin-bottom = measure(text(body, top-edge: "bounds")).height - wrapped-body-size.height
-        named.insert("outset", (top: 0.15em, bottom: 0.25em))
+      named.insert("outset", (top: margin-top, bottom: margin-bottom))
     }
     stack(
       spacing: -wrapped-body-size.height,
       body,
       rect(fill: fill, ..named, ..cover-args.pos()),
     )
-    }
   })
   if inline {
     box(to-display)